emileet/toy-robot-challenge/README.md

 ## Notes

-- This project was developed for linux, where CMake and GoogleTest can be retrieved with your distributions respective package manager
+- This project was developed for linux, where CMake and GoogleTest can be retrieved with your distributions respective package manager (use arch or debian)
 - If you can't use GoogleTest, remove the last four lines from `CMakeLists.txt`
-- This project was built successfully with GCC 11.1.0
+- This project was built successfully with GCC 10.2.1 and 11.1.0